gautambaghel/terraform-google-terraform-cloud-agents/examples/tfc-agent-gke-simple/README.md

     terraform apply
     ```

-1. Your Terraform Cloud agents should become active at Organization Setting > Security > agents.
+1. Your Terraform Cloud agents should become active at Organization Setting > Security > Agents.

 1. Create additonal workspaces or use the existing workspace to run Terraform through the Terraform Cloud agent.
 [Click here for more info on running the workspace](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/workspace_run#example-usage).